Episcopal Church of Cuba

 The Episcopal Church of Cuba (Iglesia Episcopal de Cuba) is a diocese of the Episcopal Church in the United States (ECUSA or TEC).
 The diocese consists of the entire country of Cuba.
-From 1966 to 2020, it was an extra-provincial diocese under the Archbishop of Canterbury.
+From 1966 to 2020, it was an extra-provincial diocese under the archbishop of Canterbury.
 As of 2021, it had nearly 1,600 members and an average worship attendance of more than 600 in forty-four parishes, including the Cathedral of the Holy Trinity in Havana.

 History

-The Episcopal Church of Cuba traces its formal origins to 1901, when the House of Bishops of ECUSA established the Missionary District of Cuba under the jurisdiction of the Presiding Bishop.
+The Episcopal Church of Cuba traces its origins back to an Anglican presence that began on the island in 1871.
+As far back as 1875, the Episcopal Church has had a history with the Cuban people, beginning with pastoral care provided to a Cuban exile community in Key West, to missionaries to Cuba in the 1880s, to the opening of three churches and one school in Havana in 1888.
+In 1901, the House of Bishops of ECUSA established the Missionary District of Cuba under the jurisdiction of the Presiding Bishop.

-In 1966 ECUSA's House of Bishops withdrew the Cuban diocese from ECUSA association in the wake of the 1959 Cuban Revolution, which had strained communication and travel between the churches.
+In 1966 ECUSA's House of Bishops withdrew ECUSA's association with the Cuban diocese in the wake of the 1959 Cuban Revolution, which had strained communication and travel between the churches.
 After 1966, as an extra-provincial diocese, the Cuban church was under the oversight of a Metropolitan Council of the Primates of the Anglican Church of Canada, and the Church in the Province of the West Indies, as delegated by Archbishop of Canterbury.
-The diocese remained in full Anglican Communion throughout the period.
+The diocese remained a member of the Anglican Communion throughout the period.

-ECUSA voted at its 2018 General Convention to readmit the diocese.
+During the 79th General Convention held in Austin, Texas, in 2018, the House of Bishops of the ECUSA voted unanimously to readmit the Cuban church as a diocese, with the House Deputies concurring.